Amid68/Fake-News-Detection/baseline/baseline_models/baseline_models.md

 ## Model Training and Evaluation

-Now I'll train and evaluate several models using both our text-based and feature-based approaches.
-Based on preliminary analysis, I'll focus on two powerful algorithms that work well for text classification: Logistic Regression and Random Forest.
+Now I'll train and evaluate two models using our text-based approach.
+I've selected Logistic Regression and Random Forest as our baseline models based on their effectiveness for text classification tasks.

 ### Text-Based Classification with Logistic Regression